planetruby/gems/2020/19-quik.md

 ## Step 1:  Download Single-File Quik Starter (.ZIP) Archive

 Did you know?
 You can download GitHub repos without git?
-That is, you can download always a single-file archive (.ZIP) that gets (auto-)built by GitHub packaging the latest source files (from the master/main branch).
+That is, you can download always up-to-date single-file (.ZIP) archives that get (auto-)built and packaged by GitHub using the latest source files (from the master/main branch).